 Sell products or services online.
 This can be almost as inexpensive as other businesses, but you will have to purchase or produce inventory.
 Start with a few products or your own creations and let the sales feed your line expansion.
 Don’t go crazy and purchase or produce 5000 of each item, start small to test the market.
 Your profit margin may not be high when you buy in small quantities but your losses on products that don’t sell will be minimal.

 The first thing you’ll need is a domain name that reflects your company, while keeping it as short as possible to make it easier for people to remember.
 You’ll also need Canadian-friendly website hosting / eCommerce software (like a shopping cart with Canada Post integration), such as Shopify.
-If you already have a WordPress blog, you can easily integrate shopping with a plugin, such as Shopify For WordPress.
 For more information, please read Checklist: Choosing a Website Host for your Canadian Business.

 Further reading: Finding Suppliers for your Canadian Business